broadinstitute/MorphEm/README.md

 ```
 nvidia-smi
 ```
 to check which gpu is available/"more free".
-Put that gpu number in that corresponding argument's place when running the "Feature_Extraction.py" file (the gpu number is the last argument to be passed).
+Put that gpu number in that corresponding argument's place when running the "Feature_Extraction.py" file (the gpu number is the second-to-last argument to be passed).

 ### Note

 Make sure to be inside the `morphem` directory when running the "Feature_Extraction.py" file.
+Also be sure to put a large batch size to minimize computing time, but also small enough that works for your gpu size.

 ## Run Evaluation